milankmezic/AIPromptEngineer/README.md

 - **Markdown Rendering:** AI responses are rendered with full markdown support.
 - **Speech-to-Text:** Use your microphone to dictate messages (Web Speech API supported browsers).
 - **Local Settings Storage:** All settings are saved in your browser for convenience.
+- **Automatic Follow-up Suggestions:** After each AI response, the system automatically generates relevant follow-up actions you can click to continue the conversation.
+- **Auto-focus:** Input boxes automatically receive focus for seamless typing experience.
+- **Clickable Header:** Click the header with robot emoji to return to the first page anytime.

 ## Getting Started